-Once you are certain that you have sealed everything; you may proceed to trapping and removing the mice that are already living in your attic.
+Once you are certain that you have sealed everything; you may proceed to trap and remove the mice that are already living in your attic.

 Setting mouse traps is the most inexpensive way of getting rid of mice in the attic.
-However, if you do not want to kill the mice and you want the clean up process to be less messy, instead of snap traps, consider using a live catch traps:
+However, if you do not want to kill the mice and you want the cleanup process to be less messy, instead of snap traps, consider using a live catch trap:

 However, keep in mind that if you have not sealed your attic and house properly, more mice may return in the future.